Valeriya Gnarovskaya

-Valeriya Osipovna Gnarovskaya (Вале́рия О́сиповна Гнаро́вская; 18 October 1923 – 23 September 1943) was a medic in the 907th Rifle Regiment who fought on the Stalingrad Front in World War II.
+Valeriya Osipovna Gnarovskaya (Вале́рия О́сиповна Гнаро́вская; 18 October 1923 – 23 September 1943) was a combat medic in the 907th Rifle Regiment who fought on the Stalingrad Front in World War II.
 On 23 September 1943, when a German tank broke through the Soviet line of defence where she was treating wounded soldiers, she threw herself under the tank with a bag of grenades, killing herself but repulsing the German counterattack.
 She was posthumously awarded the title Hero of the Soviet Union on 3 June 1944.

 Civilian life

 Valeriya was born on 18 October 1923 to a Russian family in the village of Modolitsy in the Petrograd Governorate.
 Her father was a postmaster and her mother worked as a housekeeper.
 In 1924 the family moved to Bardovskoye, Podporozhsky, in the Leningrad region, where she attended primary school.
 After graduating from secondary school she joined the Komsomol and intended to join a mining institute.
 After the start of the Second World War her father was drafted into the military in July 1941 and her mother took over the management of the post office.

 In September 1941 the approach of Axis troops in Operation Barbarossa put Podporozhsky and other districts surrounding Leningrad in the front line of the conflict.
 The female members of the Gnarovskaya family – Valeriya, her grandmother, mother, and sister – were evacuated to Omsk in Siberia and then to the city of Berdyuzhye, where Valeriya and her mother worked in telecommunications.

 After sending repeated petitions to be allowed to join the ranks of the military on the front lines, Valeriya and several fellow members of the Komsomol finally presented themselves at a recruiting station on 10 April 1942, were permitted to enroll in the 229th Infantry Division, and were sent to complete brief medical courses.